What is mastitis?

 - Ask others to help so you can get some extra rest and sleep.
 Breast infections are often a sign that you are doing too much and getting overtired.

-- If you think a latch problem may have helped cause your mastitis, think about seeing a certified lactation consultant.
+- If you think a latch problem may have helped cause your mastitis, consider seeing a certified lactation consultant for evaluation.

 - It’s very important to rest and keep hydrated by drinking a lot of clear fluids.